Manga (漫画) basically means comic book. These stories won over not only the Japanese, but fans all over the world.

 And there is manga for all kinds of tastes like action, adventure, business and commerce, comedy, detective, drama, horror, mystery, romance, fantasy, sexuality suspense and many others.

-But have you ever wondered how it all started and why it caught the attention of people from other countries?
+But have you ever wondered how it all started and why it caught so much attention from people from other countries?
 Discover it all now!

 How did the manga come about?

 It is believed that the first evidence of the manga with the characteristics we know today was through the Oricom Shohatsu (Theater of Shadows).